Elenkosz/rivus/doc/overview.rst

   As for version 0.1, this file was **the rivus** script and that is why it still holds some functions, which later will be moved to the ``io`` sub-package, mixed with functions which describe mathematical rules for the Pyomo model and are not meant to be used outside of the sub-package.

 Utils
-  Historically, the previous *python-tools* functions where migrated into this sub-package.
+  Historically, the previous *python-tools* functions were migrated into this sub-package.
 (At the time when rivus was created these were all handy functions collected/created by ojdo, now the majority is obsolete.)
 These will be sorted out soon, and the purpose will shift towards a container of universal code snippets.

   Now deployed: